 The Gate is actually a public service announcement with body horror warning the viewer that purchasing pharmaceuticals over the Internet can be fatal and maybe even worse.
 The calmness of the meeting where they are discussing certain incidents is in sharp contrast to the scenes of what happens to those poor unfortunates who purchase performance enhancing drugs from a non-regulated website.
 Not for children.

 Robot and Scarecrow is a combination of science fiction and fantasy telling the story of a love affair between a robot who performs at music festivals and a living scarecrow.
 Well done with excellent special effects.
+The video above is only a trailer.
+The title link takes you to the full film on Vimeo.

 An animated series, Betsy Lee's No Evil follows a rich, many times confusing, story line about anthropomorphic spirits who guard the world against evil.
 The simple animation hides complex characters and a wonderful example of fantasy world-building.
 I would recommend you watch the series with closed captioning on as sometimes the dialogue can be a little muddled.